 Market regulation (i.e. carbon markets) are becoming the main solutions rather than compensation mechanisms parallel to emission reduction actions.
-Private financial institutions appear increasingly interested in mechanisms such as payments for ES or offsetting (Simspon et al., 2021), this on one hand can provide new source of income for supporting those ES that are currently neglected.
-On the other hand, the role of the public sector is crucial in ensuring that market-based solutions continue to address key objectives, such as the restoration of healthy soils in the EU by 2050 (Vatn, 2018).
-To address this issue, key scholars in soil science have suggested the option of subsidizing farmers based on maintaining a minimum level of all ecosystem services associated with soil health (Bouma et al., 2022).
-While the current level of detail on soil practices that contribute to soil health seems limited, the concept of bundles of ecosystem services could further enrich the discourse (Bartkowski et al., 2018).
-In addition, our results highlight the need for improvements in developing new empirical and theoretical models that enable understanding causal effects between decision-makers' actions and their impact on multiple dimensions aimed at targeting various ES.
+Private financial institutions appear increasingly interested in mechanisms such as payments for ES or offsetting, this on one hand can provide new source of income for supporting those ES that are currently neglected.
+On the other the role of the public sector is relevant in making sure that market-based solutions are still tackling relevant objectives (Vatn, 2018), in this case the restoration of healthy soils in the EU by 2050.
+To overcome this issue key scholars in soil science suggested discussing the option to subsidize farmers based on a minimum level of all ES associated to soil health (Bouma et al., 2022).
+Level of detail on soil practices contributing to soil health seems for now limited but the concept of bundles of ES could further contribute to the discourse (Bartkowski et al., 2018).

+In addition, our results highlight the need for improvements in developing new empirical and theoretical models that enable understanding causal effects between decision-makers' actions and their impact on multiple dimensions aimed at targeting various ecosystem services (ES).
 This would call the development of bioeconomic models to address both ex-ante and ex-post the complexity of interactions between economic behaviour and soil dynamics at different scales and spatial resolutions.

 Finally, given the scarce results concerning information as a policy instruments, we would like to highlight the important role that this could play in the form of research and dissemination as well as extension services.
 A recent review by Arias-Navarro et al. (2023) has summarized key themes of past EU research over soils, primarily on regulating ES (erosion protection, soil contamination, soil and water, climate mitigation, carbon storage).
-Moreover soils are one of the five topics included in the EU missions, new instrument to support research and innovation in the period 2021 - 2027.
-"A soil deal for Europe" aims to reduce several soil degradation processes by addressing four operational objectives including: funding research and innovation; establishing living labs and lighthouses; develop a soil monitoring framework and raising people awareness2.
+Moreover soils are one of the five topics included in the EU missions, new instrument to support research and innovation in the period 2021-2027.
+"A soil deal for Europe" aims to reduce several soil degradation processes by addressing four operational objectives including: funding research and innovation; establishing living labs and lighthouses; develop a soil monitoring framework and raising people awareness (for more details on the Soil mission objectives please refer to EU Mission: A Soil Deal for Europe (European Commission, 2023)).
 This mission has allowed to finance a wide number on soil-related projects that are now running all over Europe, assessing their outcomes and contribuitions towards soil health might constitute a topic for future research.
 On the other hand, extension services mainly focus on soil fertility and show quite heterogenous approaches to advice, mostly lacking the holistic understanding of soil microbiology and chemistry embedded in the understanding of soil health (Ingram et al., 2022).
 Lack of information and evidence on which further ES might benefit from improved multi-functional soil management might prevent farmers from adopting practices that could benefit soil health, including accessing incentives and markets (Schröder et al., 2020).